Things That Happen When Your Boyfriend's Younger Than You

 9. Sometimes, they genuinely don't know what is going on in the world.

-Younger guys don't completely comprehend how shit the world is.
+Younger guys don't completely comprehend how annoying the world is.
 They're still living in their young bubble in which everything is kind of OK and reality seems bearable.
-I'd ideally love to live in that mindset — one that is naive to how truly fucked the world is right now.
+I'd ideally love to live in that mindset — one that is naive to how truly messed up the world is right now.

 But 2016 well and truly did us all over, and while my boyfriend nods his head and insists he agrees, he doesn't seem to understand what any of this means for the future, nor does he seem to be worried about the consequences.